 Carolynn Doan has been a professional artist for over 25 years.
-During this time she has lived in British Columbia and is now based out of Vancouver.
+During this time she has lived in British Columbia and is now based on the Sunshine Coast in the beautiful village of Roberts Creek.
 Carolynn was born and raised in Saskatchewan and is proud of her prairie roots.
 These roots are the foundation upon which she has built her artistic career.
 As a child she spent many hours roaming through fields, getting to know the land and the vast prairie skies.
 She believes it is this freedom and exposure to the natural world that has influenced both her education and the art she creates.

 Carolynn holds a degree in Science (BSc) from the University of Regina.
 This background is evident in the choices she makes when developing ideas for paintings.
 ‘I see my painting career as a natural progression from the study of the natural world.
 This study taught me to look carefully, be investigative, to question, consider and to refrain from judgement wherever possible’.